kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 Update any objects defined in a directory that already exist:

-1. Set fields to match the values in the configuration file if they are missing or differ from the live configuration.
-Ignores fields omitted from the configuration file, file even if they are set in the live configuration.
+1. Set fields that appear in the configuration file in the live configuration.
-2. Clear fields previously set with apply have since been removed from the configuration file.
+2. Clear fields removed from the configuration file in the live configuration.

 **Note**: Add the `-R` flag to recursively process directories.